- What is psychological treatment?

 Do you offer group sessions?

 I do not have the capacity to offer group sessions currently.
 If you are interested in group sessions as an adjunct to our individual work together, I am happy to help you find a provider that suits you.
+A Mental Health Treatment Plan entitles you to access up to 10 Medicare rebates per calendar year for group sessions.

 Is it confidential?